aixoss/aix-puppet/README.md

   You can perform download operations from FixCentral (suma downloads) and build a NIM lpp_source resource with results of downloads in a first separate step, then in a second step you can update LPARs using the NIM lpp_source resource which was downloaded.
- As far as 'efix' operations are concerned :<br>
+ As far as 'eFix' operations are concerned :<br>
-  You can perform all preparation steps without applying the efix ans see the results.<br>
+  You can perform all preparation steps without applying the eFix ans see the results.<br>
-  You can choose to apply efix later on.<br>
+  You can choose to apply eFix later on.<br>
-  You can remove all efix installed if necessary<br>
+  You can remove all eFix installed if necessary<br>

 ## Usage
 ### Sample of manifest : init.pp